 When I’m planning any event at home, I always like to have as many things done in advance as possible, I don’t like the thought of being stuck in the kitchen whilst everyone else is having a good time!

-So for the main dish for my Halloween Dinner Party I decided to make use of one of my favourite pieces of kitchen equipment: my slow cooker, and make my tried and tested beef stew.
-It’s simple to make, I can leave it to do its thang overnight and not worry at all about it.
+So for the main dish for my Halloween Dinner Party I decided to make use of one of my favourite pieces of kitchen equipment: my slow cooker, and make my tried and trusted beef stew.
+It’s simple to make, I can leave it to do its thing overnight and not worry at all about it.

-I don’t have any photos of the preparation, as by the time I put my stew together it was about 11pm and I was tired but I’ll tell you how I make it…it is really easy and the longer you cook it, the better it becomes!
+I don’t have any photos of the preparation, as by the time I prepared the stew it was around 11pm.
+I was so tired I just wanted to get it in the crock pot!

-I put the slow cooker onto high for 20 minutes and throw in the vegetables with a splash of water leaving them there whilst I sear the beef which I’ve seasoned with salt and pepper, on all sides in a hot frying pan with a drop of olive oil.
+All the vegetables go into the slow cooker then I season the beef with salt and pepper, then brown on all sides in a large frying pan/skillet with a glug of olive oil.

 As the stew cooks, more liquid appears in the pot from the cooking process and I tend to turn the meat around in the gravy to baste it.
 I also add more gravy granules to thicken it up and give it a nice beefy flavour.
-Sometimes I throw in some peas, sweetcorn or mushrooms after it’s been for a few hours, and I also usually make dumplings which go in for the last hour.
+But do check for liquid levels, especially if you are cooking for hours upon hours like I do!

-By the time it’s cooked, the beef is so tender and the vegetables, which I leave chunky haven’t dissolved away into nothing.
+By the time it’s cooked, the beef is fall apart tender, and the vegetables, which I leave chunky, haven’t dissolved away into nothing.

-To go along with the Ghoul-ash (or Swamp Stew as I really want to call it now!)
-I made Spooky Spuds (mashed potatoes) and Poisoned Peas (mushy peas).
+To go along with the Ghoul-ash I made Spooky Spuds (mashed potatoes) and Poisoned Peas (mushy peas).

-To make the Poisoned Peas I boiled some frozen peas in a saucepan of salted water with some sprigs of fresh mint until they were tender.
+To make the Poisoned Peas I boiled some frozen peas in a saucepan of salted water with some chopped fresh mint until they were tender.
 I then mashed them up with some butter, salt, pepper and some dried mint to intensify the flavour.